juliocbcotta/plugin_gen.flutter/flutter_plugin_annotations/README.md

   Future<String> platform();

-  static PlatformPlugin create(String id) {
+  factory PlatformPlugin(String id) {
     return _$PlatformPlugin(id: id);
   }
 }
 ```

 ## @EventChannelStream()
-`EventChannelStream` should be applied to fields or getters of type `Stream<T>`.
+`EventChannelStream` should be applied to getters of type `Stream<T>`.

 - As the annotated class will generate a part file that access flutter framework, you need to add the import
 `import 'package:flutter/services.dart';` to the top of your class file.

 - **`EventChannelStream.channelName` does NOT support methods or path replacements**.

-Each field/getter annotated with `EventChannelStream` will generate a new `static const EventChannel`
+Each getter annotated with `EventChannelStream` will generate a new `static const EventChannel`
-and a private `Stream<dynamic>` that will be reused for all readings done in a given field/getter.
+and a private `Stream<dynamic>` that will be reused for all readings done in a given getter.

 For instance: